ABSphreak/readme-jokes/README.md

 ![Jokes Card](https://readme-jokes.vercel.app/api)

 ### Known Issues
-- Refreshing the jokes takes about an hour due to image caching
+- Refreshing the jokes takes about an hour due to image caching.
+- Not Mobile responsive.

 ### References
 - Jokes API has been generated from [wesbos/dad-jokes](https://github.com/wesbos/dad-jokes)